 Ring-tailed lemurs are the best known of all lemur species, notorious for its long, vividly striped, black and white tail.

 The tail is used as a flag as the lemurs walk, held aloft so others can see.
 It is also used in 'stink fights' where the animals rub their tails against scent glands on their arms and wave them over their heads at their opponent.

 You can get up close to our lemur family in their walk-through enclosure in Discover Madagascar.

 Ring-tailed lemurs are herbivores.
-They predominantly feed on fruit which makes up the greater part of their diet in the wild, but they also eat leaves, flowers, tree back, sap and will occasionally eat insects too.
+They predominantly feed on fruit which makes up the greater part of their diet in the wild, but they also eat leaves, flowers, tree bark, sap and will occasionally eat insects too.

 They feed in trees, jumping from branch to branch to avoid the sharp spines, and also forage on the ground.

 Ring-tailed lemurs are from southern and southwestern Madagascar.
 In the wild, they live in tropical dry forests, dry scrub, montane humid forests and gallery forests.

-This species of lemur are classified as endangered with only 10,000 – 100,000 left in the wild.
+This species of lemur is classified as endangered with only 10,000 – 100,000 left in the wild.
 This is largely because the sparse, dry forests they live in are being destroyed for agriculture, charcoal production and mining.